asympto712/Project-Fenrir/README.md

 </p>

 ## Tafl Variants
 Tafl is known for its many variations.
-Fenrir ___will be___ trained on two kinds: One is a very simple 7 × 7 [Brandub](http://tafl.cyningstan.com/page/171/brandub) variant, with a bare-minimum set of rules, with the addition of max move count.
+Fenrir ___is being___ trained for two kinds: One is a very simple 7 × 7 [Brandub](http://tafl.cyningstan.com/page/171/brandub) variant, with a bare-minimum set of rules, with the addition of max move count.
 On the contrast, [Hnefatafl](http://www.gamecabinet.com/history/Hnef.html) is played on 11 × 11 board, with the addition of *3rd repetition rule* and *shield wall capture*.
 These two were selected so that the first one can serve as the proof of concept.

 ## other notable points
 - use of [_tch.rs_](https://github.com/LaurentMazare/tch-rs), a Rustic thin wrapper over [_libtorch_](https://docs.pytorch.org/cppdocs/), a C++ API of Pytorch.